apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Expert Picks: Farmers Insurance Open - PGA TOUR**
+**United, Alaska Airlines CEOS slam Boeing after 737 Max 9 issues**

-You can read more about it [here](https://www.pgatour.com/article/news/expert-picks/2024/01/23/fantasy-golf-advice-tips-picks-farmers-insurance-open).
+You can read more about it [here](https://www.axios.com/2024/01/23/boeing-united-alaska-airlines-737-max-9).

 ## Requirements
 - Python 3.8